upa/mscp/README.md

 Differences from `scp` on usage:

-- remote glob on remote shell expansion is not supported.
-- remote to remote copy is not supported.
+- Remote-to-remote copy is not supported.
 - `-r` option is not needed to transfer directories.
 - and any other differences I have not implemented and noticed.